hpe-dev-incubator/hpe-dev-portal/content/blog/explore-the-hpe-greenlake-for-compute-ops-management-rest-api-using-curl-and-postman.md

 ![blog figure5](/img/greenlake-com-ops-api-curl2.png)

-The response code displays **200 OK.** This status response code indicates that the request has succeeded.
+The response code displays **200 OK.**

+This status response code indicates that the request has succeeded.
 The complete list of response codes for each resource in the API reference is shown below:

 ![blog figure6](/img/greenlake-com-ops-api-curl26.png)

 The JSON response provided by the API is not formatted, which makes it difficult to read and understand the JSON content, but a tool like jq (<https://stedolan.github.io/jq/>) can prettify the content.
-Just add “| jq” at the end of the command to get a better visual display
+Just add “| jq” at the end of the command to get a better visual display.

 ![blog figure7](/img/greenlake-com-ops-api-curl4.png)